Megan Zheng: Awards

 For her role in Homerun, Zheng was one of four considered for the Best New Performer Award at the 40th Golden Horse Awards.
 One of the other nominees, Ariel Lin, was subsequently disqualified after it was revealed that she had previously made an unreleased movie.
 Homerun was also nominated for Best Theme Song.
 At the awards ceremony, Zheng and Wang Baoqiang (of Blind Shaft) were named co-winners of the Best New Performer award, making her the first Singaporean to win a Golden Horse Award.

 Raintree Pictures' CEO Daniel Yun commented that Zheng's achievement "puts Singapore film-making on the Asian map", while Dr Wong Lung Hsiang, secretary of the Singapore Film Society, described it as "a landmark for the Singapore film industry".

 Personal life

 Zheng studied at Jurong Primary School and Fairfield Methodist Secondary School.

+As of 2026, Zheng, a mother, is no longer an actress and works a corporate job.